orion538/resume/README.md

 # Hey, why are you here?
-Go look at my resume instead.
+Take a look at my resume it's a lot more interesting

 ## Information